A college degree is one signal.

 Marketing is not just posting online.

-Good marketing ties work to traffic, leads, revenue, conversions, retention, or brand search.
+Good marketing ties work to traffic, leads, revenue, conversions, retention, brand search, or qualified pipeline.

 This can be a strong remote or contract path when the scope is clear.